Decapitated/Godot-Tour/README.md

 Focus the users attention on a particular `Control`.<br>
 #### Features
 - Toggle the ability to prevent mouse input outside of the focused region.
-- Use the built-in `RefrenceRect` to outline the focused `Control`.
 <table>
   <tr>
     <td><img src="docs/images/TheaterRect.png"></td>